 Design the sampling train outside the tunnel (the part of the sampling train that includes the cyclonic separator and the PM sampling line) in a way that no condensation of water can occur.
 The temperature inside the sample train shall always remain above 15 °C;

-A bend may be applied to the sampling lines provided that the specifications for the design of the bend described in point (g) of this paragraph are met;

-If a bend is applied to the sampling lines, the bending radius rp shall be at least twenty-five times the inner diameter (25∙ds) of the sampling line.
+A bend may be applied to the sampling lines provided that the bending radius rp shall be at least twenty-five times the inner diameter (25∙ds) of the sampling line.

 PM Sampling Flow